leuas/Vrdndi/README.md

 ### Main Structure:

-There's two type of input:
+There are two types of inputs:

-1, **Media Data**: Textual data (Title/Description).
+1. **Media Data**: Textual data (Title/Description).
 Directly processed by the BGE-M3 embedding layer.

-2, **App Sequence Data**: Activity history from ActivityWatcher.
+2. **App Sequence Data**: Activity history from ActivityWatcher.
 Processed by a custom sequential residual block to encode the sequence into a single token.
-> Sequence data would be pre-computed before running the main model to save memory usage.
+    > Sequence data is pre-computed before running the main model to save memory usage.
 (Text part would be encoded by Sentence Transformer)